9505-PNNL/wmpy_power/README.md

 df['my_new_column'] = 42
 df.to_parquet('/path/to/new/parquet/file.parquet')
 ```
+#### Legacy Files

-The model provides a utility to convert the Excel and Matlab files (as used by the Matlab model) to parquet files:
+wmpy_power was originally developed in MATLAB.
+The model provides a utility to convert Excel and MATLAB files to parquet files.
+This functionality can also be used to build inputs in Excel and convert them into parquet.

 ```python
 from wmpy_power import Model